IPv4 vs IPv6: what security professionals should know

 Your partner in IPv4 transfers

-Prefix Broker is a RIPE NCC Recognized IPv4 Transfer Broker and an ARIN Registered Transfer Facilitator and is able to mediate between parties and handle all details of an IPv4 address transaction.
+With a strong and proven track record in the RIPE and ARIN region, Prefix Broker is a trusted partner in reliable IPv4 brokerage and is able to mediate between parties and handle all details of an IPv4 address transaction.
 Whether you want to purchase IPv4 address space or are looking to lease IPv4 addresses, our committed team is here for you.